 new method similar to representValue.

-#5 Updated by Soren Lindqvist over 1 year ago
+#5 Updated by Soren Lindqvist almost 2 years ago

 Alessandro Pasotti wrote: